 Additionally, self-diagnosis and treatment can make other conditions such as an eye infection or dry eyes worse as some of the symptoms are the same.

 Contact lens wearers may suffer added discomfort because allergens can get on the lenses, and can also cause the eye to produce excessive amounts of discharge that adhere to the contact lenses too.
 Clinical studies have shown that contact lens wearers suffering from allergic conjunctivitis who used prescription eye drops before inserting their lenses had significantly greater comfort.
-Call to make an appointment at the first hint of allergies.
+Call to make an appointmentat the first hint of allergies.
 Treating the condition sooner results in faster and less complicated relief.

 For temporary relief before you can get an eye examination, use a cold compress ( a clean washcloth with ice cubes) over the eyes for ten minutes.
 An artificial tear or sterile saline solution can remove allergens from the eyes.
 Chilling the solution adds even greater comfort.

 Allergies are widespread, affecting 30% or more of the U.S. population.
 Allergic conjunctivitis and rhinitis (runny nose) can exact a significant toll on individuals.
-The most common Allergiessymptom of eye allergies is itching, which can range from mildly uncomfortable to severely bothersome.
+The most common symptom of eye allergies is itching, which can range from mildly uncomfortable to severely bothersome.
 Itching and other symptoms which include watery eyes, redness, pain, soreness, stinging and swelling, may reduce a persons ability to perform daily routines or activities at school or work.

 There are two common forms of ocular allergy, seasonal and perennial.
 Of the two, seasonal allergies are the more common.
 Seasonal allergies are triggered by seasonal items such as tree, grass and weed pollens that abound in spring and fall.
 People sensitive to these allergens tend to have symptoms most frequently during those seasons.
 When the allergies are no longer present, a seasonal allergy sufferer doesn’t have symptoms.
+Perennial allergies, by contrast, are triggered by environmental allergens commonly found in the home – such as dust mites, mold spores or animal dander – and do not follow a seasonal distributions.
+As a result, if you have perennial allergies, you suffer all year long.

 Treatment